OctopusDeploy/blog/blog/2021-03/deploying-to-websphere-liberty/index.md

 - //*:property[@name='url']/@value : JDBC connection string to MySQL

 ### Deploy
 With our process defined, we are now in a position to deploy our application to our server!
-When the deployment is complete, you should see the follwoing output for the deployment of the PetClinic web application
+When the deployment is complete, you should see the following output for the deployment of the PetClinic web application

 ![](octopus-deployment-complete.png)